Peanut Butter Pie

 He has obviously been overruled, because while this peanut butter pie is dangerous, it’s worth every bite.

-The peanut butter filling has a creamy, silky texture and a rich flavor, accented by a chocolate graham crust, a touch of pillowy whipped cream on top, and bits of chopped peanut butter cup.
+The peanut butter filling has a creamy, silky, mousse-like texture and a rich flavor, accented by a chocolate graham crust, a touch of pillowy whipped cream on top, and bits of chopped peanut butter cup.

 So many textures, so many flavors, and complete heaven.